IsmaelMartinez/model-selector/project-vision.md

-# Model Selector - Project Vision
+# AI Model Advisor - Project Vision

 ## Mission
 An open source assistant to help you choose the most environmentally efficient AI model for your task — focusing on sustainability and simplicity first.